Historic Centre of Bukhara

 The most significant period in Bukhara's history was during the Sheibanid dynasty, which made the city its capital in the 16th century.
 The rulers filled the urban centre with madrasas, mosques, and domes, each imposing and impressive in its own way.
 Under their leadership, the city continued to expand economically and socially, while the layout changed dramatically with their emphasis on the art of cityscapes and architectural design.
 What you see when you visit today is a legacy of the wealth and vision of the Sheibanids.

-While Bukhara was just one of several cities that prospered in the region during the Middle Ages, what makes it so special today is that it has been almost perfectly preserved.
+While Bukhara was just one of several cities that prospered in the region during the Middle Ages, what makes it so special today is that it has been carefully preserved.
 The layout of the streets, their harmony with the residences, businesses and monuments around them, and the appearance of the important landmarks has not changed in more than 500 years.
 To this day, Bukhara remains the most complete example of a Central Asian medieval city, with its original townscape and urban layout.

 The History of Bukhara